Shreevikas-BJ/ML_Projects/README.md

 ---

 ## 🌟 What This Repository Represents
-- 🔨 Hands-on experience with real-world datasets
-- 📚 Continuous learning in Python, SQL, Power BI, and web tools
-- 📈 A mindset focused on growth, improvement, and practical impact
+🔨 Practical, hands-on experience working with real-world datasets and challenges 📚 Continuous learning in Python, SQL, Power BI, LangChain, and AI tools 🧠 Applied problem-solving mindset focused on building scalable, impactful, and intelligent solutions 🚀 Experimentation with cutting-edge tech — from machine learning and LLMs to data pipelines and dashboards

 ---